ddiem-ri-4D/epiTCR/project-organization.md

 ## Project Organization

-    ├── README.md                                       <- The top-level README for users on epiTCR ├── data
+    ├── README.md                                       <- Instruction for instant use of epiTCR
+    ├── data
-    │   ├── convert-data
+    │   ├── convert-data                                <- One hot encoded data
     │   │   │
-    │   │   ├── 7-peptides                              <- One hot encoded input for 7 highly FP peptides into onehot encoding
+    │   │   ├── 7-peptides                              <- One hot encoded data for 7 highly FP peptides into onehot encoding
     │   │   │
-    │   │   ├── with-mhc                                <- One hot encoded input with MHC
+    │   │   ├── with-mhc                                <- One hot encoded data with MHC
     │   │   │
-    │   │   └── without-mhc                             <- One hot encoded input without MHC
+    │   │   └── without-mhc                             <- One hot encoded  without MHC
     │   │
-    │   ├── final-data
+    │   ├── final-data                                  <- Preprocessed data
     │   │   │
-    │   │   ├── final-with-HLA-without-full-length.csv  <- Preprocessed data with HLA without full length (for pMTnet)
+    │   │   ├── final-without-HLA.csv                   <- Preprocessed data without HLA
     │   │   │
-    │   │   └── final-with-HLA.csv                      <- Preprocessed data with HLA in full length (for epiTCR-MHC)
+    │   │   └── final-with-HLA.csv                      <- Preprocessed data with HLA in full length
     |   |
     │   ├── pred-tools-data
     │   │   │